 Note: When we say fidelity, we mean how precisely the processed signal represents the original sound.

-Now there is a hassle-free way to increase signal fidelity which can save you from the need to rely so heavily on conventional noise reduction signal processing.
+Now there is an easy way to increase signal fidelity which can save you from the need to rely so heavily on conventional noise reduction signal processing.

 We can think of a signal carrying the information.
 The electrons follow a path.
 It is called the electrical ground plane, or ground system.
 It's usually a piece of metal, let's say the copper sheet sandwiched in the center of a printed circuit board.
 We can say the signal is like a vehicle driving on a road carrying some information.
 If the road is bumpy, the car is jumbled around.
 In the case of the signal, if the ground plane is smooth and stable the information arrives at its destination in excellent condition.
 If the ground plane is less stable, or we can say 'bumpy', the electrons that make up the signal are jumbled around and the resulting signal is less stable.
 A less stable signal more easily breaks up into noise.

 A more stable signal is more immune to breaking up into noise.
-Reducing noise in the ground system is the more direct way to increase signal quality, improve performance, and enhance user experience.
-Quantum Noise Reduction Systems
+Reducing noise in the ground system is the more direct way to increase signal quality, improve performance, and enhance user experience, even over extended networks.
+Quantum Noise Reduction Systems increase the dynamic stability of systems and networks without requiring a redesign of the system.